ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 The following example shows a setup where a client is proxying UDP packets through an IP proxy in order to control connection establishment racing through an IP proxy, as defined in Happy Eyeballs {{?HEv2=RFC8305}}.
-This example is a variant of the proxied flow, but highlights how IP-level proxying can enable new capabilities even for TCP and UDP.
+This example is a variant of the proxied flow but highlights how IP-level proxying can enable new capabilities, even for TCP and UDP.

 ~~~ aasvg